chaosmail/chaosmail.github.com/_posts/2018-08-07-intro-to-bigdata-hadoop-and-spark.md

 *Big Data* systems are distributed systems that are built to handle these types of data of high volume, velocity and variety.
 Apache Hadoop and Apache Spark are popular Big Data frameworks for large-scale distributed processing.
 We will learn the similarities and differences in the following sections.

+> Please note that other definitions vary slightly and you will find 4 or even more **V**s, such as *Veracity* for example. *Veracity* refers to the trustworthiness of the data and hence how useful your data actually is.
+While these extended definitions are relevant for Big Data, they don't necessarily apply *only* to Big Data systems or require *Big Data* systems in my opinion.

 ### What can we do with Big Data

 The reason for using Big Data systems is to store and process massive amounts of data.
 We can categorize these efforts into 3 different use-cases of increasing difficulty.
 The use cases are: